kadeska/GameCollection/README.md

 # Welcome to the Main branch!

 * This branch is the live working branch.
-Not meant for release but may be stable enough for pre-release or alpha/beta releases.
+Not meant for release but may be stable enough for pre-release or alpha/beta releaseGame.
+#
+#
+#
+#
 #
 # BREAKOUT GAME #
 #